team-simplay/SimPlay/docs/source/quickstart.rst

 .. note::

-    Be aware that different machines have different screen resolutions and if the visualization is watched on a different machine it may appear different.
+    Be aware that different machines have different screen resolutions and if the visualization is viewed on a different machine it may appear different.
 Also be aware that when looking at a file directly in JupyterLab, there is no scrolling enabled and some parts may get cut off.